 You can show your personality in your blog writing and on social media through story telling.
 It all helps to get you noticed and build your brand so readers will remember you.

-Once I added more personality to my posts, e.g. by opening the blog with something that might have just happened to me, writing became much more enjoyable.
-I also realised that using little stories and metaphors create a valuable connection with the reader.
+Once you add more personality to your posts, e.g. by opening the blog with something that might have just happened to you, writing will also become more enjoyable.
+Little stories and metaphors create a valuable connection with the reader.

-I knew because people started to tell me.
+I know it works because people tell me.
 Not always on the blog (my ideal reader is often too busy to do that) but via a dm online or even email.
-That’s how I knew they remember the message.

-There are different ways to give your content the personal touch.
-A little vulnerability can work really well, for example.
-It’s always good to show you are not superhuman and have made mistakes too.
+There is one important way to give your content the personal touch.
+A little vulnerability works really well because it’s good to show you are not superhuman and have made mistakes too.
 It builds trust and could help you to make a far greater impact than by elevating yourself above you audience and preaching from a pedestal!
 (Which luckily you won’t be doing anyway as an introvert)

 Using social media to be both authentic and memorable

 Once you’ve pressed publish you need to share your post widely.
 No matter how good your SEO you can’t just rely on search engines to show your content to interested readers.
 It does require some effort on your part as the days of letting the internet work for you are long gone.